eniklas/gamatrix/README.md

 ### Restricting access

 Flask is not a production-grade web server, and some people may not like their GOG DBs being exposed to the open Internet (I'm not aware of anything more personal in there than user IDs and game info, but I have not exhaustively checked by any means, so better safe than sorry).
-If you want to make the service only accessible to your friends, you can do this with iptables.
+If you want to make the service only accessible to your friends, you have a couple options.

+#### Allowed CIDRs

+You can add CIDRs to `allowed_cidrs` in the config file.
+If this is used, any IP not in those CIDR blocks will get a 401 Unauthorized.
+If this is not defined or is empty, all IPs are allowed.

+#### iptables

+You can also block access with iptables.
+Network access is best handled at the network layer, not the application layer, so this is the more secure method, but more complicated.
 I use Ubuntu 18.04, so YMMV:

 Create a new chain called gamatrix: